zhengchang907/arm-oraclelinux-wls/subtemplate-src/cluster-addnode.md

 # Add nodes to {{ site.data.var.wlsFullBrandName }}

-This page documents how to configure an existing deployment of {{ site.data.var.wlsFullBrandName }} to add nodes using Azure CLI.
+This page documents how to configure an existing deployment of {{ site.data.var.wlsFullBrandName }} to add new managed application server using Azure CLI.

 ## Prerequisites